jdjakub/phd-thesis/ch-background.md

 \paragraph{COLAs.}
 The one system that directly influenced our work is the \Acl{COLA}, or \ac{COLA}\ \parencite{COLAs}: a small, expressive starting system designed for open evolution by its user.
 It is described as a mutually self-implementing pair of abstractions: a structural object model (the "Object" in the name) and a behavioural Lisp-like language (the "Lambda"). \ac{COLA} aims for maximal openness to modification, down to the basic semantics of object messaging and Lisp expressions.

-The two remarkable features we see in the \ac{COLA} idea are *self-sustain\-ability* and a hint at *notational freedom*, which we will say more about in Section\ \ref{precursors-of-the-three-properties}. \ac{COLA} inherits self-sustainability from the Smalltalk tradition and attempts to amplify it.
+The two remarkable features we see in the \ac{COLA} idea are *self-sustain\-ability* and a hint at *notational freedom*, which we will exhibit presently. \ac{COLA} inherits self-sustainability from the Smalltalk tradition and attempts to amplify it.
 This provides for what the authors refer to as *internal evolution* as a means for implementing *\acp{MSL}:*

 > Applying \[internal evolution\] locally provides scoped, domain-specific languages in which to express arbitrarily small parts of an application (these might be better called *mood-specific* languages).
 Implementing new syntax and semantics should be (and is) as simple as defining a new function or macro in a traditional language.